-In general, our remuneration policy is designed to apply to everyone who works at Monzo, but under the Remuneration Part of the PRA Rulebook and the FCA's Dual-regulated firms Remuneration Code (SYSC 19D), there are some further rules we must apply to our remuneration policies and practices for people whose activities have a material impact on our risk profile.
-These people are known as MRTs.
+Our remuneration policy sets out our approach to remuneration for all colleagues.
+Its objective is to make sure we can attract, motivate and retain the people we need for each phase of our growth, while making sure we remain compliant with all regulatory requirements that apply to us.
+Under the Remuneration Part of the PRA Rulebook and the FCA's dual regulated firms Remuneration Code (SYSC 19D), there are some further rules we must apply to our remuneration policies and practices for people whose activities have a material impact on our risk profile.
+These people are known as Material Risk Takers ("MRTs").